 Kuala Terengganu Bus Station

 A standard ticket from KT to Kuantan costs around RM 25.
-Most buses are airconditioned and offer Wi-fi services on board.
+Most buses are airconditioned and offer Wi-Fi services on board.
 There are a number of stopovers in major towns along the way.
 A half-an-hour rest break is provided halfway through the trip.

 Bus Service from KT to Kuantan

 I enjoyed the festive mood of the location and made friends with some local people.
-The Kuantan Riverfront, Sultan Ahmad Mosque and the city centre is located within walking distance from this hotel.
+The Kuantan Riverfront, Sultan Ahmad Mosque, and the city center are located within walking distance of this hotel.
+If you are looking for a hotel in Kuantan for a short stay, I highly recommend MegaView Hotel.

 Sara's Kitchen Kuantan